Schel141/skin-cancer-detection/README.md

 # Skin Cancer Detection

-This is a project that focused on the detection of skin cancer using deep learning.
+This is a project that focused on the detection of skin cancer based on dermatoscopic images using Deep Learning.

 # Data Source